 This can be a PNP transistor, a MOSFET or a relay.
 If you use a relay, make sure that it has buffered input itself (as mentioned above) or it's a low current relay having a coil with higher resistance:

-Extended digital output in SimVimCockpit allows you to have 16 digital signals on any single Arduino pin.
-Shift/latch registers are used as extension.
+Extended digital output in SimVimCockpit allows you to have 16 digital signals on any single output pin.

 You have two options that you may use as extension for outputs - either using one of the 16-output LED drivers listed on the "Components" page or 74HC595 shift registers.